Dora del Hoyo: Biography

 Del Hoyo died in Rome on 10 January 2004, after battling illness for several years.
 Her beatification process opened eight years later, on 18 June 2012 in Rome.
-On March 29, 2014, a comemorative ceremony took place in del Hoyo's hometown of Boca de Huergano to honor the centennial of her birth.
+On March 29, 2014, a commemorative ceremony took place in del Hoyo's hometown of Boca de Huergano to honor the centennial of her birth.
 Her mortal remains lie close to the tomb of Escriva, in the crypt of Our Lady of Peace Church in Rome.

 Beatification process

 On June 18, 2012, Echevarría presided at the opening of the canonical process on the life and virtues of Dora del Hoyo.
 Jose Luis Gutierrez was named the postulator of del Hoyo's Cause of Canonization.
 According to Gutierrez, "Presenting this kind of work as a path of holiness recognised by the Church will encourage the many faithful Christians who are enmeshed in the thousand circumstances of ordinary life and it is also a valuable contribution to the good of society."

 According to Echevarría, “Dora was very important for Opus Dei, because of her faithfulness and her work well done, always with the humble desire to pass unnoticed, to ‘do and disappear.’
 She took the Blessed Virgin Mary as her teacher, as Saint Josemaría had encouraged her, and because of this she was effective to the very end of her life.
 She wanted no glory or recognition, and she gave one hundred percent throughout her entire life."